What’s your soil’s score?

 Taking a sample is simple.
 You cut grass with some scissors, but the sample must also be a representative sample, for both herbage and soil tests.

 You want to obtain a property average but clearly you cannot sample every blade of grass or every bit of soil so you need to approximate your local soil.
 You want to avoid soil or grass that is different to your normal conditions, so don’t take samples from around gateways or animal handling areas as these are likely to be more compacted from foot, vehicle and animal traffic, or from near a spring that appears seasonally.

 I sampled at approximately 20 locations somewhat evenly across my 5000m² – 20 samples are recommended for a lifestyle block – which reduces the risk of a one-off result significantly affecting the total result, eg taking soil from a spot where your dog just urinated.

 TAKING THE TEST

-The basic soil/herbage tests look at the three macro nutrients of NPK.
+The basic soil/herbage tests look at the three macronutrients of NPK.
 Additionally, information like pH and organic matter are included.
-I wanted the minor nutrients as well so got as many of these tested as possible.
-Given the different chemistry techniques/machines used, most of the minor nutrients can be tested in a couple of tests.
-However, if you are after things like cobalt and selenium these are additional – check with your lab first as the more tests you do, the higher the expense.
+I wanted the minor nutrients too, so got as many of these tested as possible.
+Given the different chemistry techniques and machines used, most of the minor nutrients can be measured using a couple of tests.
+However, if you’re after things like cobalt and selenium these are additional.
+Check with the testing lab first as the more tests you do, the higher the expense.

 I wandered around the place, sample bag and map in hand, collecting for one test type at a time so as not to get confused, and ticking off the identified collection points as I went.
 This meant I ended up with a rather large sample.
 Then we dropped the sample in the courier and awaited the results.